GLOBAL MARKETS-Stocks rally after last week's rout on central bank policy hopes

 The dollar slipped to a fresh one-month low against a basket of currencies after the Federal Reserve, Bank of Japan and Bank of England all indicated a willingness to take action to confront the economic fallout from the coronavirus.

-The yield on the benchmark 10-year U.S. Treasury note fell to an all-time low of 1.03% while the 10-year German bund , the benchmark for euro zone lending, slid to a six-month low of -0.67%.
+The yield on the benchmark 10-year U.S. Treasury note fell to an all-time low of 1.03% The 10-year German bund , the benchmark for euro zone lending, slid to a six-month low of -0.67%.

 Oil prices jumped more than 4%, reversing an early decline to multi-year lows, as hopes of a deeper output cut by the Organization of the Petroleum Exporting Countries and central banks’ policy measures countered fears of slower growth.